 mkdir()

 Creates a directory from the operand path.
 This operation will fail if applied to a pattern.

+touch()

+Changes the last modification date of the underlying filesystem element to now.
+If the path denotes a file and the file does not exist, creates the file.

 setOf(FileSystemArtifact) copy (FileSystemArtifact t)

 Copies all file system artifacts denoted by the operand to the location of t and returns the created artifacts at the target location.
+Copy takes over writable and executable permissions from operand source to t.

 setOf(FileSystemArtifact) move (FileSystemArtifact t)